RedisLabs/redis-enterprise-azure/README.md

 **RLEC Settings:**
 ````
-    rlec_total_nodes: set the number of nodes in the cluster.
+    rp_total_nodes: set the number of nodes in the cluster.

-    rlec_download: link to the download URL for ubuntu 14.04 version RLEC.
+    rp_download: link to the download URL for ubuntu 14.04 version RLEC.

-    rlec_binary: name of the binary for RLEC. used to help rename the downloaded
+    rp_binary: name of the binary for RLEC. used to help rename the downloaded
     binary.

-    rlec_license_file: reference to the local rlec license file in the form a of a local path "~/path_to_rlec_license_file.txt"
+    rp_license_file: reference to the local rp license file in the form a of a local path "~/path_to_rp_license_file.txt"

-    rlec_admin_account_name: database administration account for RLEC cluster.
+    rp_admin_account_name: database administration account for RLEC cluster.
     TODO: change this value before use.

-    rlec_admin_account_password: database administration password for RLEC
+    rp_admin_account_password: database administration password for RLEC
     cluster.
 TODO: change this value before use.
 ````